Indian Spring Wildlife Area - Private

 The Spring also supplied a water source for the wildlife as it trickled down the hill.
 The water from the Spring continues to provide year-around water for wildlife.

-A "bird" and "small animal" water fountain is feed by the Spring before it flows into the pond shown above.
+A "bird" and "small animal" water fountain, protected from large predators, is maintained and feed by the Spring before it flows into the pond shown above.

 Native Pecan and Bodark trees (Osage Orange) were abundant in the Dry Creek area.
 Indians prized the Bodark wood for bows; settlers used it for fence posts.